DataFire/Integrations/integrations/generated/zoom_us/README.md

   * uuid `string`: Meeting unique ID
   * recording_files `array`: List of Recording file
     * items
-      * deleted_time `string`: The recording delete time.Response in trash query
+      * deleted_time `string`: The recording delete time.
+Response in trash query.
-      * download_url `string`: The recording download url.Response in general query
+      * download_url `string`: The recording download url.
+Response in general query.
       * file_size `number`: The recording file size.
       * file_type `string`: The recording file type.
-      * id `string`: The recording file ID.Response in general query
+      * id `string`: The recording file ID.Response in general query.
       * meeting_id `string`: The meeting ID.
-      * play_url `string`: The recording file play url.Response in general query
+      * play_url `string`: The recording file play url.
+Response in general query.
-      * recording_end `string`: The recording end time.Response in general query
+      * recording_end `string`: The recording end time.
+Response in general query.
       * recording_start `string`: The recording start time.
-      * status `string`: The recording status.Response in general query

-### RecordingFile
-* RecordingFile `object`: RecordingFile Object
-  * deleted_time `string`: The recording delete time.Response in trash query
-  * download_url `string`: The recording download url.Response in general query
-  * file_size `number`: The recording file size.
-  * file_type `string`: The recording file type.
-  * id `string`: The recording file ID.Response in general query
-  * meeting_id `string`: The meeting ID.
-  * play_url `string`: The recording file play url.Response in general query
-  * recording_end `string`: The recording end time.Response in general query
-  * recording_start `string`: The recording start time.
-  * status `string`: The recording status.Response in general query

-### RecordingFileList
-* Recording file List `object`: List of Recording file
-  * recording_files `array`: List of Recording file
-    * items
-      * deleted_time `string`: The recording delete time.Response in trash query
-      * download_url `string`: The recording download url.Response in general query
-      * file_size `number`: The recording file size.
-      * file_type `string`: The recording file type.
+      * recording_type `string`: The recording file type.
-      * id `string`: The recording file ID.Response in general query
-      * meeting_id `string`: The meeting ID.
-      * play_url `string`: The recording file play url.Response in general query
-      * recording_end `string`: The recording end time.Response in general query
-      * recording_start `string`: The recording start time.
-      * status `string`: The recording status.Response in general query
+      * status `string`: The recording status.
+Response in general query.

-### RecordingList
+### RecordingMeetingList
 * Recording List `object`: List of Recording
   * from `string`: Start Date,
   * to `string`: End Date
-  * next_page_token `string`: Next page token, used to paginate through large result sets.
-A next page token will be returned whenever the set of available result list exceeds page size.
-The expiration period is 15 minutes.
+  * next_page_token `string`: Next page token is used to paginate through large result sets.
+A next page token will be returned whenever the set of available results exceed the current page size.
+The expiration period for this token is 15 minutes.
-  * page_count `integer`: The number of items returned on this page.
+  * page_count `integer`: The number of items returned on this page
-  * page_size `integer`: The amount of records returns within a single API call.
+  * page_size `integer`: The number of records returned within a single API call.
-  * total_records `integer`: The number of all records available across pages.
+  * total_records `integer`: The number of all records available across pages
   * meetings `array`: List of Recording
     * items
       * account_id `string`: ID of the user account